5720.1 Credit Hour Requirements

 The final defense of the dissertation will normally be open to the public.
 The dissertation committee may also elect to privately question the candidate following the public presentation.
 The program’s graduate committee will establish the procedures for the defense of the dissertation.
 The dissertation must be approved by at least three (3) members of the dissertation committee.
 The dissertation defense must occur by the last day of Final Exam week of the semester (last day of classes in the case of Summer semester) in order for the student’s successful completion of the degree to be awarded in that semester.
 This requirement also governs the student’s ability to participate in the graduation ceremony in that term: in order to participate in the graduation ceremony, the student’s dissertation defense must be held by the final day of Final Exam Week in that semester (last day of classes in the case of Summer semester).

-A computer file containing an approved dissertation, in pdf format, must be transmitted to OhioLINK http://etd.ohiolink.edu/submit/or delivered to the Graduate School for electronic transmission to OhioLINK not later than 30 days after the end of the semester in which the degree will be granted (due dates are published by the Graduate School and distributed to the doctoral program offices).
+A computer file containing an approved dissertation, in pdf format, must be transmitted to OhioLINK http://etd.ohiolink.edu/submit/or delivered to the College of Graduate Programs and Honors Studies for electronic transmission to OhioLINK not later than 30 days after the end of the semester in which the degree will be granted (due dates are published by the College of Graduate Programs and Honors Studies and distributed to the doctoral program offices).
 Instructions for submitting your dissertation are on the OhioLINK Web site.
 OhioLINK is the repository for Electronic Theses and Dissertations (ETDs) for the state universities system in Ohio.
-This final copy should follow the form prescribed in the Graduate Thesis/Dissertation Handbook, available at the Graduate School Web site and should be carefully produced, free of errors in style, mechanics, and format.
+This final copy should follow the form prescribed in the Graduate Thesis/Dissertation Handbook, available at the College of Graduate Programs and Honors Studies Web site and should be carefully produced, free of errors in style, mechanics, and format.
 The pdf file must include the typed dissertation approval page, but without signatures.

-One (1) paper copy of the typed dissertation approval page, with signatures, must be submitted to the Graduate School for filing.
-The ETD cannot be approved until the Graduate School receives the paper copy of the signed dissertation approval page.
+One (1) paper copy of the typed dissertation approval page, with signatures, must be submitted to the College of Graduate Programs and Honors Studies for filing.
+The ETD cannot be approved until the College of Graduate Programs and Honors Studies receives the paper copy of the signed dissertation approval page.
 Please consult the Graduate Thesis/Dissertation Handbook for additional information and details about preparing your ETD.
 Because some program offices require additional electronic or paper copies of dissertations, students should consult with their advisors to determine the number of such additional copies needed.

 5720.6 Qualifying Examination